TerraFirmaCraft/Documentation/1.18.x/data/ingredients.md

 This is an ingredient which only accepts items if they are heatable, and optionally currently within a certain temperature range.
 It has the following fields:

 - `type`: `tfc:heatable`
-- `min`: Optional integer.
+- `min_temp`: Optional integer.
 The minimum temperature this item must have, in degrees Celsius.
 Defaults to accepting any temperature.
-- `max`: Optional integer.
+- `max_temp`: Optional integer.
 The maximum temperature this item must have, in degrees Celsius.
 Defaults to accepting any temperature.
 - `ingredient`: An optional [Ingredient](../common-types/#ingredients), to which this is applied.
 If omitted, this will accept **all** items with the provided heat.

 #### Example